Tenerife: Maritime transport

+As an island, Tenerife also depends heavily on sea transport.
+Its principal ports are the Port of Los Cristianos in southern Tenerife and the Port of Santa Cruz de Tenerife on the island's northeastern coast.
+These facilities handle passenger, commercial, and ferry traffic, linking Tenerife with the other Canary Islands and with mainland Spain.
+Passenger services also connect Tenerife with the port of Cádiz on the Spanish mainland.
+The Port of Santa Cruz is the largest fishing port in the Canary Islands.
+Additional facilities include the Port of Granadilla, which opened in 2017, while proposals have been made for a new port at Fonsalía.

 Sports

-On the island of Tenerife, a large number of sports are practised, both outdoors and indoors in the various facilities available throughout the island.
-The sports are numerous – Diving, Rock Climbing, Walking, Cycling, Sailing, Golf, Surfing, Go-Karting, Paragliding – the all year round weather makes it ideal for a wide variety of outdoor sports.
+On the island of Tenerife, a wide range of sports are practised, both outdoors and indoors, across the various facilities available throughout the island.
+The sports are numerous – diving, rock climbing, walking, cycling, sailing, golf, surfing, go-karting, paragliding – the all-year-round warm weather makes it ideal for a wide variety of outdoor sports.

-There are also many indoor sporting facilities including fully equipped including 'Tenerife Top Training' centre in Adeje on the South of the Island.
+There are also many indoor sporting facilities, including a fully equipped 'Tenerife Top Training' centre in Adeje on the South of the Island.
 Its most well-known sports team is football club CD Tenerife based in Santa Cruz.
-The club has spent time in the Spanish top flight, but have in recent decades primarily played in the second division of Spanish football.
+The club has spent time in the Spanish top flight but has, in recent decades, primarily played in the second division of Spanish football.
 Also worth mentioning is the ultramarathon CajaMar Tenerife Bluetrail, the highest race in Spain and second in Europe, with the participation of several countries and great international repercussions.